faro-tech-solution/novan-webapp/MIGRATION_SUMMARY.md

 - [x] Update ExerciseDetail page to use ExerciseConversation
 - [ ] Update SubmissionDetailView to include conversation
 - [ ] Update SubmissionCard to include conversation
-- [ ] Update ticket-related pages to use TicketConversation

 ### 4.2 Database Application
 - [ ] Apply the migration files to the database